 How many times have you as an audience member, actor, musician, stagehand, or theatre administrator heard this seemingly simple announcement?
 Possibly too many times to count.
 We tune it out and idly turn our phones to silent (or airplane mode) and toss them back in our purse/pocket/coat until intermission.
 We ignore the “turned off” instruction knowing that our phone would never be the one to go off in the middle of a performance.
 Preposterous!

 But what if it did?

 If you’ve ever been on both sides of the coin – as an audience member and also as a performer – you likely know how terrible it is to be mid-performance and hear the dreaded sound of that standard iPhone ringtone.
-This particular theatre etiquette dilemma has been in existence for a while but has recently reached new heights.
+This particular smartphone and theatre etiquette dilemma has been in existence for a while but has recently reached new heights.
 In fact, cellphones in the theatre have been quite the hot topic of conversation this summer.
 Not sure what I’m talking about?
 Check out these links:

 - Earlier this summer an audience member jumped onstage in an attempt to charge his phone at a performance of Hand to God at the Booth Theatre.

 - A few days later during a performance of Shows for Days at Lincoln Center, Patti LuPone grabbed a phone out of the hands of a texting audience member.